-The Commission model is based on the Colorado sales & use tax notice and reporting statute, which was subject to litigation almost immediately after it was enacted.
-The Direct Marketing Association filed suit in the U.S. District Court for the District of Colorado arguing that the new law violates several state and federal constitutional provisions, including the dormant commerce clause, right to privacy, and right to free speech.
-In 2011, on cross motions for summary judgment arguing only the dormant commerce clause issue, the District Court granted DMA's motion to enjoin Colorado from enforcing the statute.2 Colorado appealed to the 10th Circuit.
-Briefing is complete.
-The MTC filed as amicus curiae in support of Colorado, arguing that there is no violation of the dormant commerce clause.
-Oral argument was held October 3, 2012.
+This model is based on Colorado's sales & use tax notice and reporting statute, which was subject to litigation almost immediately after it was enacted.
+The Direct Marketing Association filed suit in the U.S. District Court for the District of Colorado arguing that the law violates several state and federal constitutional provisions, including the dormant commerce clause, right to privacy, and right to free speech.
+In March 2012, on cross motions for summary judgment arguing only the dormant commerce clause issue, the Colorado District Court granted DMA's motion to enjoin Colorado from enforcing the statute.
+At this point, in May of 2012, the executive committee determined it would hold this proposed model and consider it further after a final decision has been issued in Direct Marketing Association v.
+Brohl.